RichardstGG/MeshHam/readme.md

 ## 📂 Repository Structure
 * `/STL` - 3D models and printable files for the handheld enclosure.
 * `/BoM` - Bill of Materials, detailing all required hardware, screws, and electronic components.
+* `/Images` - Photos, hardware screenshots, and reference diagrams of the device.
 * `/Docs` - Assembly instructions and additional documentation.

 ## ⚖️ License